aydinarda/DSA210_project/README.md

 ## Data Analysis

 ### Header Analysis

-- Extract topics and themes from email headers.
 - Categorize headers based on recurring patterns and contexts.
+- Use these as a clue to get more successful points from ChatGPT API
+-
 ### Time Analysis

 - Analyze email-sending patterns by time of day and day of the week.